Date of Award:

 Using alternative assumptions about policies (minimum inflows to Great Salt Lake and water salvage) several alternative temporal distributions are determined.
 Additionally, the effect of restrictions on groundwater pumping (present levels of storage must be maintained) are examined.
 The costs to users in higher supply curves (marginal costs) are approximated by areas between supply curves.
 In addition, losses to agricultural users from diminished efficient new production can be approximated.

-Keith, John, "The Economic Efficiency of Inter-Basin Transfers of Agricultural Water in Utah: A Mathematical Programing Approach" (1973).
+Keith, John, "The Economic Efficiency of Inter-Basin Transfers of Agricultural Water in Utah: A Mathematical Programming Approach" (1973).
 All Graduate Theses and Dissertations.
-Paper 3121.
+3121.